-Throwing your Household chemicals in the garbage or putting it down the drain can be dangerous to your family and our environment.
+Throwing your Household chemicals in the garbage or putting them down the drain can be dangerous to your family and the environment.

 Infant fire safety is one of the most important things to think about as a parent.
 Know what to do to keep your child safe.

 Baby proofing is extremely important, but remember, nothing takes the place of adult supervision.